Adna Chaffee: Boxer Rebellion

 In June 1900, the Boxer Rebellion broke out in China.
 Colonel Chaffee was sent to China in July as the commander of the U.S. Army's China Relief Expedition.
-The Expedition was a part of the international force sent to rescue Western citizens and put down the rebellion.
+The Expedition was a part of the international force sent to rescue Western and Japanese citizens and put down the rebellion.
+Chaffee arrived at Taku Bay, China aboard USAT Grant to take command on 29 July 1900.
 Chaffee participated in the Gaselee Expedition and subsequently the Battle of Peking, in which the legations were relieved.
-In 1900-1901 American forces were included in the Allied occupation of Peking (Beijing).
+In 1900–1901 American forces were included in the Allied occupation of Peking (Beijing).
 As American commander Chaffee began public health, relief, and police operations in cooperation with Chinese officials.

+According to Chaffee, "[I]t is safe to say that where one real Boxer has been killed, fifty harmless coolies or laborers, including not a few women and children, have been slain."

-Chaffee concluded that Asiatics respected only the superior power.
+Chaffee concluded that Chinese respected only the superior power.
 Reassigned to the Philippines he applied the lessons there, combining benevolence and public health measures with force and cooperation with local officials.

 Chaffee was one of the founders of the Military Order of the Dragon, a military society for officers who had served in China during the Boxer Rebellion.
 He served as the society's president from its founding in 1900 until his death.

-Later military service
+Philippines and retirement

-In February 1901, he was promoted to major general in the Regular Army.
-From July of that year until October 1902, he served as the military governor of the Philippines.
-This included the beginning of the second phase of the Philippine–American War.
-In October 1902, he became commander of the Department of the East, a position he held until October 1903.
+In February 1901, Chaffee was promoted to major general in the Regular Army.
+From July of that year until October 1902, he served as commander of American forces in the Philippines, following the dissolution of the American military government under General Arthur MacArthur Jr. and the institution of civilian rule under governor-general William Howard Taft.
+Chaffee commanded U.S. troops during the final months of the primary phase of the Philippine–American War.
+In December 1901, he assigned General Jacob H. Smith to deal with anti-American resistance in the province of Samar, resulting in an ill-fated campaign that led to the deaths of up to 2,000 Filipino civilians.
+Chaffee became a member of the Military Order of the Carabao for Philippine veterans, and also served as Paramount Carabao for a time.

+In October 1902, Chaffee became commander of the Department of the East, a position he held until October 1903.
 In January 1904, he was promoted to lieutenant general and, from January 9, 1904, until January 14, 1906, served as the Chief of Staff of the United States Army.
-At his own request, he was retired on February 1, 1906.
+At his own request, Chaffee was retired on February 1, 1906.

 General Chaffee was invested with the Grand Cross of the Legion of Honor by the president of France.
+In 1905 he became an honorary member of the New York Society of the Cincinnati.

 In his retirement, he moved to Los Angeles, where he was appointed president of the Board of Public Works for the city of Los Angeles.